Sahethi/obstacle-avoidance-robot/README.md

 # Obstacle Avoidance Bot
-This project is to create a bot to avoid obstacles and it's simulation is done on Gazebo.
+This project is to create a differential drive bot to avoid obstacles.
+The designed bot is simulated in Gazebo.